Why Choose TWU Education of the Deaf?

 - Early interventionist working with families of children birth to 3 years

-- Undergraduate GPA of 3.0 or better for last 60 hours of college credit
+- Minimum GPA of 3.0 required for last 60 hours

 - COMS 5853 Teacher Friendly Assessment Strategies